JamesTheGiblet/adaptive-intelligence/README.md

 🚀 Future Plans
  * 🤖 Smarter AI: Improving the built-in skills and agent capabilities.
  * 🌐 Better Integrations: Building more seamless connections with popular dev tools.
- * COMMUNITY Feedback: Prioritizing features requested by the community.
+ * 👥 Community Feedback: Prioritizing features requested by the community.
 ➡️ Full Roadmap | Suggest a Feature
 🆘 Support & Community
 This is a community-supported project.
 I'll do my best to help, but there are no official support guarantees or SLAs.